fzoric8/fzoric8.github.io/_posts/2022-01-14-key-princiles-of-software-development.md

 There are few principles everyone who writes software should follow.

 Main idea is to make it easier to program, maintain and use code.
-Always everyone, especially roboticists tend to forget importance of clean code and simplicity, which in turn results in all sorts of problems such as unreadable code, unmaintainable code and finally, which is worst of all, **unusable code**.
+Almost everyone, especially roboticists tend to forget importance of clean code and simplicity, which in turn results in all sorts of problems such as unreadable code, unmaintainable code and finally, which is worst of all, **unusable code**.
 I would be brave enough and call those principles,